Yan Gomes Player Props: Cubs vs. Angels

 Angels Pitching Rankings

-- The Angels have the 18th-ranked team ERA among all league pitching staffs (4.34).
+- The Angels have the 18th-ranked team ERA across all MLB pitching staffs (4.33).

-- Angels pitchers combine to rank 17th in baseball in home runs surrendered (67 total, 1.1 per game).
+- Angels pitchers combine to give up 67 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- Anderson makes the start for the Angels, his 11th of the season.
-He is 2-1 with a 5.47 ERA and 33 strikeouts through 52 2/3 innings pitched.
+- Barria (2-2) gets the starting nod for the Angels, his third this season.

-- The lefty's last appearance was on Wednesday against the Chicago White Sox, when he tossed four innings, surrendering six earned runs while allowing six hits.
+- The right-hander last pitched on Wednesday against the Chicago White Sox, when he tossed five innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.